lucasotanez/encryptoC/README.md

 # encryptoC
 Password encryption and decryption software for writing/storing passwords safely.
-Repo includes a C++ library with global scope string encryption functions.
+(COMING SOON:) Repo includes a C++ library with global scope string encryption functions.

 ## Instructions on password encryption and decryption for personal use:
 ### 1. Compile both encryption files with: